 Step One: Measure Your Ingredients

-Grab a blender, measure, and add all ingredients into the blender base.
+Grab a blender, measure, and add all ingredients to the blender base.

 Note that you can substitute any kind of leafy green to prepare a keto green smoothie, check out your local farmers market and pick up something seasonal!